rsspp/fastclick/README.md

 # RSS++

-This repository is a modified version of FastClick that implements RSS++, a load and state-aware intra-server load-balancer.
+This repository is a modified version of FastClick that includes support for RSS++, a load and state-aware intra-server load-balancer.
 RSS++ works by tweaking NICs' RSS indirection tables.
 To do so, RSS++ monitors the load of each RSS bucket and solves an optimization problem to re-assign RSS buckets to different CPU cores.
 Moreover, RSS++ proposes a state migration algorithm to avoid synchronization problems when rebalancing.
 RSS++ can load-balance either FastClick applications or any socket application by attaching to XDP using BPF code and ethtool to change the indirection table.
 This is *NOT* Click in Kernel mode, it only uses standard APIs to communicate with the Kernel.

+## NICScheduler library
+The heart of RSS++ is the NICScheduler library (vendor/nicscheduler/).
+The library implements the logic to "balance" packets from an input device according to the load of CPUs.
+The NICScheduler library provides multiple scheduling strategy, RSS++ is one of them.

+The library is included in FastClick's DeviceBalancer element, that use another element to read packets counters, and implements the logic to read the CPU load, and set NICScheduler's parameters, such as the balancing method.
+FastClick is also used as a proxy to reconfigure either a Linux interface, or a DPDK interface.
+Most dependencies to Click have been removed from the NICScheduler code, only a few utilities are left.
+Particularly, the Metron method is highly dependent to Click, and will only work under FastClick's directory.

 ## Building